ravendb/docs/version_2_5/docs/server/scaling-out/replication/index.markdown

 * Several new endpoints will begin responding, including, but not limited to `/replication/replicate` and `/replication/lastEtag`.
 * The replication bundle will not replicate any system documents (whose key starts in Raven/)

-The replication bundle will create several system documents, including, but not limited to:
+In order to setup the replication, you can create the following documents:

 	* `Raven/Replication/Destinations` - List of servers we need to replicate to
 	* `Raven/Replication/Sources/[server]` - Information about the data replicated from a particular server

 ## The destinations document